yasirkula/UnityNativeCamera/.github/README.md

 ### Android Setup

 NativeCamera no longer requires any manual setup on Android.
-If you were using an older version of the plugin, you need to remove NativeCamera's `<provider ... />` from your *AndroidManifest.xml*.

-For reference, the legacy documentation is available at: https://github.com/yasirkula/UnityNativeCamera/wiki/Manual-Setup-for-Android
+For reference, the legacy manual setup documentation is available at: https://github.com/yasirkula/UnityNativeCamera/wiki/Manual-Setup-for-Android

 ### iOS Setup